exchangeteam/PWP/README.md

 from database import db
 db.create_all()
 ```
 Then an empty database named `database.db` is in the same directory where your code is.
 ## Populating the database
 After creating an empty database,you can insert some data into the models and test it later.
 So you can import the `populate_db.py` and there are some functions for populating the database.
-One example of creating a table is following:
+One example of populating the database is following:
 ```python
 def create_question(_title, _questionnaire, _description=""):
 	if(_description != ""):